runciter2078/AnalisisTabletaCerroMacareno/analisis_tableta_cerro_macareno.md

 ## Abstract

 This study analyzes the Tableta de Cerro Macareno using statistical and artificial intelligence techniques.
 The tablet markings, originally encoded in multiple states, are simplified to a model that preserves three states: vertical, horizontal, and blank.
-Spatial autocorrelation, Fourier transform (FFT), dimensionality reduction (PCA and t-SNE), and fuzzy clustering (Fuzzy C-means) methods are applied to explore the underlying structure and assess the impact of reading orientation.
+Spatial autocorrelation, Fourier transform (FFT), dimensionality reduction (PCA and t-SNE), and fuzzy clustering (Fuzzy C-means) methods are applied to explore the underlying structure and assess the impact of reading orientation (horizontal vs. vertical).

 **Key Words:** Tableta de Cerro Macareno, statistical analysis, artificial intelligence, spatial autocorrelation, FFT, PCA, t-SNE, fuzzy clustering, archaeology, astronomical patterns.